nsbgn/handalf/README.md

 a comfortable hand position entirely.
 Exotic keyboards can remedy all this, but lack portability.

-Handalf is a keyboard layout that works well for fancy keyboards with 2 or more thumb keys per hand, but it *also* fits broadly within the constraints of a laptop keyboard.
+Handalf is a keyboard layout scheme that works well for fancy keyboards with 2 or more thumb keys per hand, but it *also* fits broadly within the constraints of a laptop keyboard.

 ![The Handalf keyboard layout on top of a Qwerty layout.](handalf.svg)